solarsailer/matthieuoger.com/content/posts/2022-03-15-rotation-videos.md

 <p><img src="/images/posts/2022-03-15-notification.jpg" style="max-width: 300px;" title="Notification" alt="Notification" /></p>

 Because of that, I could never recommend this tip to anyone.
-However, today [Apple released iOS 15.4](https://www.macstories.net/stories/ios-and-ipados-15-4-hands-on-with-universal-control-face-id-with-a-mask-and-more/), which finally **allows an automation to hide its notification** (deactivate the "Notify when run" toggle).
+However, today [Apple released iOS 15.4](https://www.macstories.net/stories/ios-and-ipados-15-4-hands-on-with-universal-control-face-id-with-a-mask-and-more/), which finally **allows an automation to hide its notification**.

-<br />Now, let's hope for [a real "Lock orientation except for videos" setting](https://twitter.com/laughingquoll/status/1107930149645742080).
+<br />Now, let's hope for a real “[Lock orientation except when playing videos](https://twitter.com/laughingquoll/status/1107930149645742080)” setting.

 [^1]: Well, portrait videos are becoming a thing thanks to TikTok and modern social networks, but that's another matter.
 [^2]: Shortcuts, previously Workflow, was bought by Apple and integrated into the system as its native automation app for power users.
 It's great.